nonopolarity/personal-site/src/posts/2020-04-14-different-ways-of-getting-react-context-val.md

 #### Class Component

-First, in **class component**, we could write it like what official document suggests:
+First, in **class component**, we could write it like what the official document suggests:

 ```javascript
 import { MyContext } from './myContext';